-A first step you can take to protect your company against ransomware is to make sure your employees are alert.
+The first step you can take to protect your company against ransomware is to make sure your employees are alert.
 It used to be very easy to recognize fraudulent emails.
-They were full of spelling mistakes, came from some prince in Nigeria or contained strange links to websites that looked fake.
+They were full of spelling mistakes, came from some prince in Nigeria, or contained strange links to websites that looked fake.

 Criminals have now become a lot smarter.
 That’s why employees and collaborators need to stay alert.
 Here are 4 rules your staff can follow:

 - When you receive an e-mail from a stranger you may never open the attachment.